envkey/envkey-source/README.md

 $ eval $(envkey-source) && server-restart
 ```

-Now your server will keep its configuration securely and automatically in sync.

 If you're using envkey-source on a **CI server**, the process is much the same.
 Set the `ENVKEY` environment variable in your CI interface, then run `eval $(envkey-source)` before running tests.

 ### envkey-source within scripts